 The department seeks to encourage the pupils to adopt an enquiring, critical and reflective approach to religion.
 Pupils will be taught to explore religions and beliefs and reflect upon fundamental questions, engaging with them intellectually.

-The department enables pupils to enhance their spiritual and moral development.
-It is hoped that whilst studying this subject pupils will gain understanding and tolerance towards different cultures locally, nationally and in the wider world and to contribute to social and community cohesion.
+This enables pupils to enhance their spiritual and moral development.
+It is hoped that whilst studying this subject, pupils will gain understanding and tolerance towards different cultures locally, nationally and in the wider world and to contribute to social and community cohesion.

 Pupils will be encouraged to develop an interest in and enthusiasm for the study of religion and to reflect upon their own values, opinions and attitudes in light of their learning.

 Pupils study OCR Religious Studies, Full Course

 Component 2: Religion, philosophy and ethics in the modern world from a religious perspective.

 • The existence of God, gods and the ultimate reality

 • Religion, peace and conflict

 • Dialogue between religious and non-religious beliefs and attitude